Sara Berman (philanthropist)

 Sara Berman Bloom is an American philanthropist, journalist, and director of Jewish organizations.

-Berman was born on New York city's Upper East Side, and is the daughter of hedge fund manager Michael Steinhardt.
+Berman was born on New York City's Upper East Side, and is the daughter of hedge fund manager Michael Steinhardt.
 She is married to Mark Bloom and has six children from her first marriage.

-Sara Bloom has been an editor at The Forward and was the parenting columnist for the New York Sun newspaper.
+Bloom has been an editor at The Forward and was the parenting columnist for the New York Sun newspaper.
 She is a trustee of the Steinhardt Foundation for Jewish Life.